Clinical Informatics Fellowship Program

 - To adapt and extend our existing educational environment to fellowship training that ensures that trainees acquire fundamental and applied informatics knowledge and skills.

 - To offer trainees the opportunity to experience the development, analysis, optimization, and innovation of clinical information systems and users

 - To enable lifelong learning, scholarship, innovation, and leadership in applied informatics in the context of a sustainable and successful career trajectory and

 - To leverage informatics science to improve clinical practice at the Texas Medical Center and beyond.

-The Gulf Coast Consortia (GCC) is a partnership of seven TMC institutions: Baylor College of Medicine, Texas A&M University, the UT MD Anderson Cancer Center, Rice, the UT Medical Branch at Galveston, University of Houston and UTHealth.
-One of the benefits of GCC partnership is that fellows will have access to faculty, courses and seminars at the member institutions.
+The Gulf Coast Consortia (GCC) is a partnership of seven TMC institutions: Baylor College of Medicine, Texas A&M University, the UT MD Anderson Cancer Center, Rice, the UT Medical Branch at Galveston, the University of Houston and UTHealth Houston.
+One of the benefits of the GCC partnership is that fellows will have access to faculty, courses, and seminars at the member institutions.

 Fellows will have access to the TMC Library, a joint effort with other TMC institutions – the TMC Library is one of the nation’s leading medical libraries with extensive physical and electronic resources.
 As of 2022, the library collections include 164 databases, over 70,000 e-journals, and over 370,000 e-books.